wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 == Description ==
 The plugin will add a new payment gateway called Skrill (Moneybookers), which will add support for the Skrill payment gateway.
 Upon checkout, your customers will be redirected to a secure portal where they can complete their payment.
 Both standard and Quick Checkout modes are supported. - See more at: http://dev.pathtoenlightenment.net/shop/skrill-gateway-for-woocommerce-2-0-x/

-Should you have any questions about this product, please have a look at the [Knowledge Base](https://aelia.freshdesk.com/support/solutions), or feel free to [contact us](http://dev.pathtoenlightenment.net/contact/).

 ##Requirements
 * WordPress 3.4+ (plugin has been tested up to WordPress 3.7)